 Author's BLOG on great reads by other authors, as well as my books.

 Caveat: I won't write a review if I don't endorse a book.
-If you ask and I don't find it worthy, I will simply decline.
+If you ask, and I don't find it worthy, I will simply decline to review.
 I never disparage other authors' work in print.

 1. E. C. Osondu's Alien Stories